-As at 31 December

-2019 HK\$'000 2018 HK\$'000
+2022 HK\$'000 2021 HK\$'000

-Presented as non-current liabilities Presented as current liabilities 8,100 3,367 1,020 5,078
+Presented as non-current liabilities Presented as current liabilities 18,966 20,973 6,611 15,503

-11,467 6,098
+39,939 22,114

-- (i) In September 2019, a statement of claim was filed by a plaintiff to claim for medical expenses, pain, suffering and loss of amenities and future home care expenses against the Group and a driver, an exemployee of the Group, due to the physical injuries caused by the ex-employee of the Group.
-The directors of the Company sought legal advice for the potential settlement amount under this claim.
-During the year ended 31 December 2019, the directors of the Company made a provision of HK\$1,896,000 based on the legal advice. - (ii) The government of Hong Kong Special Administrative Region has implemented improvement measure for enhancing the protection of the employment terms and conditions as well as labour benefits of non-skilled employees engaged by government service contractors since April 2019.
+- (i) The government of Hong Kong Special Administrative Region has implemented improvement measure for enhancing the protection of the employment terms and conditions as well as labour benefits of non-skilled employees engaged by government service contractors since April 2019.
 The Group as a government service contractor is required to pay contractual gratuity to their non-skilled employees pursuant to the terms of the government service contracts and under the improvement measures.
 The contractual gratuity is payable to non-skilled employees with no less than one year's service of a continuous contract who complete an employment contract, or whose employment contract is terminated (including resignation by employees, or dismissal by employers except for summary dismissal due to the employee's serious misconduct).
-The rate of the gratuity is 6% of the total wages earned by the employee during the relevant employment period. - (iii) The Group provides for the probable future redundancy cost expected to be made to the project-based employees with employment period of not less than two years when the employees are dismissed by the Group upon the end of the employment period under the Hong Kong Employment Ordinance.
-The provision represents management's best estimate of probable future payments which have been earned by the employees from the dismissal of redundancy up to the end of the reporting period.
+The rate of the gratuity is 6% of the total wages earned by the employee during the relevant employment period. - (ii) The Group provides for the probable future redundancy cost expected to be made to the project-based employees with employment period of not less than two years when the employees are dismissed by the Group upon the end of the employment period under the Hong Kong Employment Ordinance.
+The provision represents the best estimate of probable future payments by the management of the Group which have been earned by the employees from the dismissal of redundancy up to the end of the reporting period.